Characters appearing in Jurassic Park III.

 - Only Sane Man: Mixed with Unfazed Everyman.

 - Suspiciously Similar Substitute: To Eddie in The Lost World: Jurassic Park.

 A tough and quiet mercenary.

-- Cool Shades: Sports these in his appearance, although notably lacks them after trying to escape the Spinosaurus.
+- Cool Shades: He's seen sporting them on the plane, adding to his stoical demeanour.
+He notably lacks them after trying to escape the Spinosaurus.